-Rahle teaches that "listing[s]" of "sub-node objects" received "through an external system" can be in the form of an "Excel spreadsheet, a database file, or a comma separated value file."
+Finally, Rahle teaches that "listing[s]" of "sub-node objects" received "through an external system" can be in the form of an "Excel spreadsheet, a database file, or a comma separated value file."
 Rahle, [0047]-[0049].

 Additionally, Rahle teaches that "data exchanged over [a] network" linking the social networking system with external websites can be "represented using technologies and/or formats including the hypertext markup language (HTML) and the extensible markup language (XML)."
 Rahle, [0028].
 Thus, Rahle discloses the acquired source data being in a plurality of formats.
-Compare Rahle, [0028] with EX1001, 10:35-64 (referring to delivery service computers storing data in various "file formats" and noting that "data acquisition and processing module" can acquire data in "format[s]" including "HTML" and "XML").
+Compare Rahle, [0028], with EX1001, 10:40-11:2 (referring to delivery service computers storing data in various "file formats" and noting that "data acquisition and processing module" can acquire data in "format[s]" including "HTML" and "XML").

 b.
-[1B] wherein said acquiring data comprises one or more of: employing an application programming interface (API) to interface with the plurality of delivery service computers; or scraping data from the plurality of delivery service computers;
+[1B]: wherein said acquiring source data comprises one or more of: employing an application programming interface to interface with the plurality of delivery service computers, or scraping data from the plurality of delivery service computers;

 Rahle discloses that a "third-party external system may have listings of subnodes that are associated with [a] page object, such as menu items that a particular restaurant serves," and that "[t]hrough an interface with the social networking system, sub-nodes may be generated for respective page objects representing the restaurant," where the sub-nodes may include "menu items served by the restaurant."
 Rahle, [0016].
 One such "interface" Rahle discloses is an "application programming interface (API)," which third parties may use "to generate sub-node objects...to be associated with a particular page object...such as...a menu of food items for a restaurant."
 Rahle, [0032]; see also Rahle, [0047].
-In Rahle-Rhodes, Rhodes's "delivery services" are third parties whose plurality of delivery service computers (supra §VI.D.1.a ([1A])) submit data to Rahle's socialnetworking system.
+In Rahle-Rhodes, Rhodes's "delivery services" are third parties whose plurality of delivery service computers (supra §VI.D.1.a ([1A])) submit data to Rahle's social networking system.
 Supra §VI.C.
-Thus, in Rahle-Rhodes, acquiring data comprises employing an application programming interface (API) to interface with the plurality of delivery service computers.
-This suffices to meet claim 1, which can be met by any "one or more of" the two recited acquiring options.
+Thus, in Rahle-Rhodes, acquiring source data comprises employing an application programming interface to interface with the plurality of delivery service computers.
+This suffices to meet claim 1, which can be met by any "one or more of" the two recited options for acquiring.

-Rahle also discloses an "external data gathering module" that "interfaces with external websites"-e.g., Rhodes's delivery-service websites in Rahle-Rhodes
+Rahle also discloses an "external data gathering module" that "interfaces with external websites"-e.g., Rhodes's delivery service websites in Rahle-Rhodes

 (supra §VI.C)-"to process information about sub-node objects...of the social networking system....
-For example, a page owner of a page object...for a restaurant may...have menu items listed on an external website....
+For example, a page owner of a page object... for a restaurant may...have menu items listed on an external website....
 The external data gathering module...may be used to gather such menu information...to generate sub-nodes."
 Rahle, [0038].
-POSAs understood that "gathering" information from the external websites involves what the '683 patent refers to as scraping.
-EX1001, 10:48-49 (referring to "scraping (harvesting or extracting) the requested data from websites"); Crovella-Decl., [0040].
+POSAs understood that "gathering" information from the external websites involves what the '090 patent refers to as scraping.
+EX1001, 10:54-55 (referring to "scraping (harvesting or extracting) the requested data from websites"); Crovella-Decl., [0038].
 At minimum, POSAs would have found it obvious to implement the "external data gathering module" to scrape websites, as this was a typical and customary way to extract information from websites that was within a POSA's skill.
-Crovella-Decl., [0040] (citing corroborating EX1014, 1:11-13 ("Web scraping generally includes activities to extract data or content from a website"); EX1009, [0004]-[0005]).
+Crovella-Decl., [0038] (citing corroborating EX1014, 1:11-13 ("Web scraping generally includes activities to extract data or content from a website"); (EX1009), [0004]-[0005]).

 c.
-[1C] mapping, by the processor, the acquired source data according to a predetermined data format to provide formatted data, wherein said mapping comprises aliasing fields of the acquired data from formats used by the plurality of delivery service computers to respective fields of the predetermined data format;
+[1C]: mapping by the processor the acquired service data according to a predetermined data format to provide formatted data;